Quantuary/Premium-Refund/README.md

 ### Summary
 When a policy is issued, the premium collected is earned on the term of the policy until it expired.
-The eanring has a unique pattern according to the risk involved within the policy term.
+The earning has a unique pattern according to the risk involved within the policy term.

-The reserving actuary has came out with a unique earning pattern for each `Product Group` to reflect each homogenous segment.
+The reserving actuary has come out with a unique earning pattern for each `Product Group` to reflect each homogenous segment.
-With this unique pattern we can indentified how much risk has expired or earned and how much is still in effect.
+With this unique pattern, we can identify how much risk has expired or earned and how much is still in effect.
-When a refund is needed we can safely refund the portion that hasn't expired or earned yet.
+When a refund is needed, we can safely refund the portion that hasn't expired or earned yet.
-Hence the porportion of refund is just `1-earned`.
+Hence the proportion of refund is just `1-earned`.

 <ins>The earned calculation are made up of :</ins>